tdsmith/aRrgh/index.md

 [Tim Smith](http://tim-smith.us) \<arrgh@tim-smith.us\>, [@biotimylated](http://twitter.com/biotimylated)
 with Kevin Ushey \<kevinushey@gmail.com\>, [@kevin_ushey](http://twitter.com/kevin_ushey)

+# An apology.

+Every once in a while, this document catches the wind.

+Since I first wrote it, I have become less convinced of the fairness, importance, and sophistication of many of the criticisms I've leveled.

+I've become quite productive in R.
+I've also spent some time as a maintainer of a popular open-source tool and learned how it feels to be the target of abuse from Internet Randos.
+(I survived, but it wasn't motivating.)

+I've long intended to reconsider my arguments and tone but engaging with my own embarrassing writing was never the most interesting way to spend a weekend.

+I'm grateful to the R community for their labors.
+I use R and benefit from R and I apologize for the lack of empathy I show here.
+I'm leaving the rest of the document unchanged for the moment in hopes that the technical content is useful to new users but I expect to revise it soon and remove many of the "good parts."

+R is fine.
+(Do use the tidyverse.)

 # Introduction
 R is a shockingly dreadful language for an exceptionally useful data analysis environment.
 The more you learn about the R language, the worse it will feel.
 The development environment suffers from literally decades of accretion of stupid hacks from a community containing, to a first-order approximation, zero software engineers.[^engineers] R makes me want to kick things almost every time I use it.